manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Flushing with inert gas
-Displacing air in the container with inert gas (flushing) is a technique used widely in retail coffee packaging and can be very effective at removing oxygen without the need to create a vacuum inside the bag: however, I haven’t found an easy way to use this technique at home yet.
+Displacing air in the container with inert gas (flushing) is a technique used widely in retail coffee packaging and can be very effective at removing oxygen without the need to create a vacuum inside the bag.
+I haven’t, unfortunately, found an easy way to use this technique at home yet.

 If anyone has developed an inexpensive method to flush small reusable containers with inert gas I would love to hear about it!